Start mile: 0 – off trail, 6/28/2018

 It was a chilly night and morning.
 Easily into the lower 40s, possibly 30s.
 It took every layer of clothing on me not to shiver.
 Since last night I’ve been able to see my breath.
 I am further glad I was not camping a 1,000+ ft up where I was 12 hours ago.

-For today, my trail was a dirt road into the town of Trout Lake where I’d hang out for a shuttle Friday (and after a reconnect with Lenka, we pushed this to Saturday).
+For today, my trail was a dirt road into the town of Trout Lake where I’d hang out for a shuttle Friday (and after a reconnect with my wife, we pushed this to Saturday).

 It was first for me to walk a road for 17 miles.
 And a first for me to try and hitchhike.
 But it soon became apparent that like the Campsite, this road was not really in use.
 Here is what it looks like: